-The world of remote work has brought companies access to a global talent pool – but many don’t know the ins and outs of paying wages to overseas employees.
+The world of remote work has brought companies access to a global talent pool and a wide-ranging selection of associated benefits – but many don’t know the ins and outs of paying wages to overseas employees.
 What payroll changes should they make?
-Do they need to have an international entity set-up?
+Do they need to have an international entity set up?

 In a growing trend, 32 per cent of companies now hire on skills rather than proximity to their office.
 This has opened up opportunities for new and current workers to live overseas.
 When paying remote workers abroad, companies need to plan and manage their international payroll to comply with local laws, maximise efficiency, and protect their employees.

-What options are there for paying employees abroad?
+What are the options for paying employees abroad?

-In today’s working world, companies look to overseas talent to increase hiring opportunities, find skills, and get ahead of the competition.
+In today’s working world, companies look to overseas talent to increase hiring opportunities, bridge skill gaps, and get ahead of the competition.
 But global payroll can bring challenges.

 The most crucial aspect to get right is compliance.
 You need to make sure to comply with all local legislation and payroll onboarding processes – many countries have unique laws to navigate.
 For example, annual salaries in Spain are split into 14 instalments, while Dutch employees receive a 13th-month salary each year.